 Coming this week is a Feb.
 25 presentation by author and journalist

 "Haiti: Tragedy and Hope."
 Held in the Reeves Theatre at 2:30 p.m.,

 Wilentz will speak from her history writing about the nation.
 Wilentz is

-the author of The Rainy Season: Haiti Since Duvalier,
+The Rainy Season: Haiti Since Duvalier,

 and she teaches in the Literary Journalism program at the University of California at Irvine.

 want students to realize that Haiti is a politically prescient country;

 an indicator country.
 Its people liberated themselves from slavery and

 the colonial power 200 years before most other colonies got out,”